 -

 Check if your Azure AD tenant is assigned with the appropriate Intune license.
-See https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses for license requirement of Microsoft Intune.
+See https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses for license requirements of Microsoft Intune.

 -

-Check the provisioning status of AADLoginForWindows extension for the machines.
-MCS relies on this extension to join a virtual machine to Azure AD and enroll in Microsoft Intune.
+For catalogs that use master images with VDA version 2206 or earlier, check the provisioning status of the AADLoginForWindows extension for the machines.
 If the AADLoginForWindows extension does not exist, possible reasons are:

 -